francoisschwarzentruber/rules2videogame/README.md

     node rules2game.js snake

-It generates a subfolder `public` containing the game that you can deploy on the Internet.
+It generates a subfolder `public` containing the stand-alone game that you can deploy on the Internet.

 ## Example of rules